NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 !                   appropriate message to the error file.
 !                   usage:  \obsolete New=&gt;[New object name]
 !
-!  \extensible:&lt;\#&gt;  This object is dynamically extensible -- meaning, if you !           change the IDD appropriately (if the object has a simple list !           structure -- just add items to the list arguments (i.e. BRANCH !
+!  \extensible:<\#&gt;  This object is dynamically extensible -- meaning, if you !           change the IDD appropriately (if the object has a simple list !           structure -- just add items to the list arguments (i.e. BRANCH !
 LIST).
-These will be automatically redimensioned and used during !           the simulation. &lt;\#&gt; should be entered by the developer to signify !           how many of the last fields are needed to be extended (and EnergyPlus !           will attempt to auto-extend the object).
+These will be automatically redimensioned and used during !           the simulation. <\#&gt; should be entered by the developer to signify !           how many of the last fields are needed to be extended (and EnergyPlus !           will attempt to auto-extend the object).
 The first field of the first !           instance of the extensible field set is marked with \begin-extensible.